A Fragile State Monopoly? Policies and Practices of Gun Control and the Redefinition of State Prerogatives on the Global Stage, 1890s-1940s

 How to apply:

-Funds are available for all selected participants to support travel and lodging expenses.
+If in presence, some funds are available for all selected participants to support travel and lodging expenses.
 Meals throughout the duration of the conference will also be provided by the hosting University.

 Please address any further questions to Marco Maria Aterrano at email@example.com